Pereire brothers: Family properties

-In 1852 the Pereires bought a vast estate in Gretz-Armainvilliers and commissioned their favorite architect Alfred Armand to build a palatial country house there in the early 1860s, the Château d'Armaivilliers, to rival the Rothschilds' nearby Château de Ferrières; it was bombed by mistake by the US Air Force in 1944 and demolished in 1950.
+In 1852 the Pereires bought a vast estate in Gretz-Armainvilliers and commissioned their favorite architect Alfred Armand to build a palatial country house there in the early 1860s, the Château d'Armainvilliers, to rival the Rothschilds' nearby Château de Ferrières; it was bombed by mistake by the US Air Force in 1944 and demolished in 1950.

 In 1854 they purchased the hôtel particulier on 15 Place Vendôme to make it the headquarters of the Crédit Mobilier, and kept it as such until 1867.
 The same building was transformed into a luxury hotel in 1898 by César Ritz and is now the Hôtel Ritz Paris.

 In 1855 they acquired their urban mansion, the Hotel Pereire on 35-37 rue du Faubourg Saint-Honoré, initially built in 1713, and had it extensively renovated until 1859, also by Armand.
 That property was purchased by the British government in 1947 and is now the Embassy of the United Kingdom in Paris.

 Their villa in Arcachon, built in 1863–1854 in their real estate development there, was demolished in 1959.

 Legacy

 The Pereires were active in real estate development and created some of the most iconic urban landscapes of the era.
 These included the Gare Saint-Lazare, first opened in 1842 as one of the main railway stations in Paris; the Parc Monceau neighborhood in Paris, on grounds around the park which they purchased from the Orléans family in 1861; the Rue de la République (Marseille)|Rue de la République in Marseille, started by Jules Mirès and continued by the Pereires; and the holiday resort of Arcachon, developed from 1862.

 The Boulevard Pereire in Paris, above the Pereires’ ligne d’Auteuil, was given their name in 1863, an extremely rare distinction for living individuals.
 The nearby Place du Maréchal-Juin was called Place Pereire until 1973.
 In the same neighborhood, the Pereire Metro Station and Pereire–Levallois RER station also carry their name.
 Other public spaces bearing the Pereires' name are in Arcachon (Plage Pereire, avenue du Parc Pereire, allée Emile Pereire), Bayonne (place Pereire), Bordeaux (rue Emile Pereire), Rueil-Malmaison (rue Pereire), and Saint-Germain-en-Laye (rue Pereire).
 The former Avenue Pereire (Asnières-sur-Seine)|avenue Pereire in Asnières-sur-Seine has been renamed after native son Henri Barbusse.

+The Bourbon rose Madame Isaac Pereire, bred in 1881 by Armand Garcon, is named after Isaac's second wife, Fanny.